 While special focus is placed on assisting students who would be the first in their families to attend college and students who may not have otherwise seriously considered applying to college, all students are encouraged to participate.
-In 2016, this campaign will take place during the week of November 14th.
+In 2017, this campaign will be held from November 13 through December 1.

 Follow-up support and materials regarding completing the college admissions and financial aid processes are distributed as well.
 Each participating high school receives one $500 scholarship to be raffled and awarded to a participating student.

 This campaign is part of the American College Application Campaign, a national effort to increase the number of first-generation and low-income students pursuing a college degree or other higher education credential.

 The American College Application Campaign is just one of many national efforts, including ReachHigher and BetterMakeRoom, designed to encourage all of the nation’s students to complete their education after high school.

 Follow #collegeboundnh and #ReachHigherNH on Twitter.